 We are accredited with the 360 degree Safe Mark.
 The 'report an issue' button on the Home page of the website is to be used if you or your child see something online that you/they are not happy about.

 On this page you can find more information about how to help your child to stay safe online when using computers and other mobile devices that access the internet at home.
 There is a range of key information and links to sites where you can find out more.

-If you have any questions or concerns about online safety you can speak to Mrs Walmsley or Mrs Buxton who are the school’s ICT and online safety co-ordinators.
+If you have any questions or concerns about online safety you can speak to Mrs Walmsley or Miss Johnson who are the school’s ICT and online safety co-ordinators.

 Keep your computer in a shared area.
 If possible, set up your computer in a shared area at home so that you monitor your child’s access to the Internet.